China–Lithuania relations: 20th century

+21st century

-In August 2021, the ROC opened its representative office in Vilnius under the name of "Taiwanese" (the first under this name in Europe), with the Lithuanian office in Taipei to open by the end of 2021.
+In August 2021, Taiwan opened its representative office in Vilnius under the name of "Taiwanese" (the first under this name in Europe), with the Lithuanian office in Taipei to open by the end of 2021.
 In the opinion of the Chinese government, Lithuania has thus reneged on its 1991 agreement with PRC on the establishment of diplomatic relations where Lithuania recognized the One China principle; Lithuanian government does not consider being in breach of the agreement.
 In response, the PRC recalled its ambassador in Vilnius, Shen Zhifei, and demanded that Lithuania recall its ambassador in Beijing, Diana Mickevičienė.
-Trade between the two countries were also seriously disrupted.
+Trade between the two countries was also seriously disrupted.
 Relations between the PRC and Lithuania were downgraded to the level of chargé d'affaires on 21 November 2021.
+This is the second time China has taken diplomatic relations downgrading measures against a country since a brief period in the Netherlands between 1981 and 1984.

 On 3 December 2021, Lithuania reported that in an escalation of the diplomatic spat over relations with Taiwan, China had stopped all imports from the Baltic state.
 It said Beijing has delisted Lithuania as a country of origin, preventing items from clearing customs, and was rejecting all import applications.
 As a result of the conflict, China pressured Continental AG and other international companies to stop doing business with Lithuania.
-The spat spilled over to the rest of the EU when China banned the import of goods which contained Lithuanian parts potentially disrupting integrated supply chains in the common market.
+The spat spilled over to the rest of the European Union when China banned the import of goods which contained Lithuanian parts potentially disrupting integrated supply chains in the European single market.
 EU Ambassador to China Nicolas Chapuis supported Lithuania and attempted to intervene on their behalf.
-The president of the EU Chamber of Commerce in China described the Chinese government's move as "unprecedented."
+The president of the European Union Chamber of Commerce in China described the Chinese government's move as "unprecedented."

-In early 2022, reports emerged that German Chamber of Commerce warned Lithuania that German-owned factories will be closed if relations with China are not improved.
+In early 2022, reports emerged that German-Baltic Chamber of Commerce warned Lithuania that German-owned factories will be closed if relations with China are not improved.

-Lithuanian President Gitanas Nauseda said in a radio interview in January 2022 that he thought it was a mistake to allow Taiwan to open a representative office using the name 'Taiwan' in Vilnius.
+Lithuanian President Gitanas Nausėda said in a radio interview in January 2022 that he thought it was a mistake to allow Taiwan to open a representative office using the name 'Taiwan' in Vilnius.
 These remarks were subsequently widely published across mainland Chinese media that reported Lithuania had admitted its mistake.
 Chinese foreign ministry spokesman Wang Wenbin said "Recognizing the mistake is a correct step, but what is more important is to take action, correct the 'One China, One Taiwan' mistaken act, and return to the principle of One China."
 However, political analysts quoted on the BBC claimed that Nauseda was not suggesting to make any significant change to Lithuanian policy regarding the opening of the office and improving relations with Taiwan, only that he thought it had caused an avoidable diplomatic crisis by using the name "Taiwan" rather than "Taipei" or something else as the name for the office in Vilnius.